rpatil524/COPO/README.md

     * copo_facebook_secret_key
     * copo_webin_user
     * copo_webin_user_password
+    - these can all contain random alpha-numeric strings apart from copo_webin_user, copo_webin_user_password and copo_orcid_Secret_key which should contain the details described above.
 * in the secrets section of docker-compose.yml, change "$(COPO_KEYS)" to the directory path you created in the previous step

 * in a terminal, navigate to the root of this project